For Nevada’s Carson Strong, the NFL combine is about proving both his knee and his game are sound

 Last month at the Senior Bowl, the 22-year-old joked with the executives for whom he was auditioning, “I’ve never jammed a finger, I’ve never rolled an ankle, but I’ve had two knee surgeries.”
 But now he was blunter, more insistent.

 “Everyone’s got a different opinion, but I know I’m ready to go,” Strong said.
 “Everybody’s judging me based on the tape that I put out last season, which makes total sense, but I wasn’t healthy.
 I had a surgery that required a year for recovery; I came back in six months.
-My dad tried to get me to not play the first part of the season, but I was like, ‘There’s no way.’
-I have to go out there and play for my team.”
+My dad tried to get me to not play the first part of the season, but I was like, ‘There’s no way — I have to go out there and play for my team.’ ”

-Not only did Strong’s commitment to the Wolf Pack pan out — he had one of the best years in program history with 4,186 passing yards, 36 touchdown passes, eight interceptions and a 70 percent completion rate — it boosted his NFL draft stock.
+Not only did Strong’s commitment to the Wolf Pack pan out — he had one of the best years in program history with 4,175 passing yards, 36 touchdown throws, eight interceptions and a 70 percent completion rate — it boosted his NFL draft stock.
 Strong believes that he probably wouldn’t have been invited to the combine if he hadn’t pushed to play.
 Many draft analysts rank the pocket passer in the second tier of this muddled quarterback class with North Carolina’s Sam Howell, Mississippi’s Matt Corral and Cincinnati’s Desmond Ridder.

 This week, Strong may have had more to gain than any passer.
-For players such as him, who have significant injury histories, the combine is crucial because NFL teams care much more about interviews and medical tests than the basic, televised drills.
+For players such as him who have significant injury histories, the combine is crucial because NFL teams care much more about interviews and medical tests than the basic, televised drills.

 “The medical is extremely important,” said Trent Baalke, general manager of the Jacksonville Jaguars.
 “If you go back to when the combine was created [in 1982], that’s what it was created for.
 It was created to get together and get the medical information on the players.
 And then it became the workouts and interviews and all the other stuff that goes with it.”